sstucki/f-omega-int-agda/README.md

 ### If you are viewing the contents of the source tarball...

-you will require an up-to-date installation of Agda and its standard library.
-The code in this archive has been type-checked using Agda 2.6.1.3 and version 1.6 of the Agda standard library.
+you will need to install Agda 2.6.1.3 and version 1.6 of the Agda standard library.
+The code in this archive has been verified using this setup and type checks without errors or warnings (using the default `-Wwarn` setting).
+Newer versions of Agda and its standard library may also work, though some warnings or minor errors are to be expected since neither Agda nor its standard library guarantee backwards compatibility with earlier versions.

-The latest versions of the Agda distribution and standard library, along with setup instructions, can be found at
+The Agda distribution and standard library, along with setup instructions, can be found at

  * https://github.com/agda/agda
  * https://github.com/agda/agda-stdlib